-- used efficiently.
-The Stage Manager should keep records of times when people are called but not used and periodically consult with the Director and other staff members to improve scheduling. - (2) Under no circumstances should an artist be called, required to wait through the majority of a rehearsal, then be released without being used. - (Q) Subject to the Director's artistic discretion, every onstage performing member of the company shall be entitled and required to participate in the curtain call at the conclusion of each performance.
+(1) Production staff should make every effort to schedule rehearsals so that artists' time is used efficiently.
+The Stage Manager should keep records of times when people are called but not used and periodically consult with the Director and other staff members to improve scheduling.

+(2) Under no circumstances should an artist be called, required to wait through the majority of a rehearsal, then be released without being used.

+(R) Subject to the Director's artistic discretion, every onstage performing member of the company shall be entitled and required to participate in the curtain call at the conclusion of each performance.